nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 </center>

 ### Create an Amazon Sumerian Scene
+Establish a Amazon Sumerian scene with dialogue component and state machine.

 - On the __Service__ menu, click __Amazon Sumerian__, you will get into the __Amazon Sumerian Dashboard__.